 Examples of Stealth Monitoring Software

-- Spyware: Malicious programs used to secretly record devices and steal data.
+Spyware: Malicious programs used to secretly record devices and steal data.
 These programs come with features that are used for espionage and data theft, such as a keylogger to capture every keystroke; keyloggers are often used to remotely spy on online conversation and steal passwords.

 Is Computer Spy Software Legal?